My6UoT9/yii2-cookbook/README.md

 Yii 2.0 Community Cookbook
 ==========================

+Is just a fork so github pages can be used for viewing, last update 22 Mai 2019.

 This repository hosts an OpenSource book full of tips and tricks about [Yii 2.0](http://www.yiiframework.com/) PHP framework.

 ![Cover](book/images/cover.jpg)